leggedrobotics/elmo_ethercat_sdk/README.md

 The lower level EtherCAT communication is handled by the [soem_interface](https://github.com/leggedrobotics/soem_interface) library.

-The elmo_ethercat_sdk is developed on Ubuntu 20.04 LTS with [ROS Noetic](https://wiki.ros.org/noetic).

 The source code is released under the GPLv3 license.
 A copy of the license is available in the *COPYING* file.